 Simply put, your campground should be designed for one of three locations.
 It could be a part of a destination location, or it could be located within a reasonable distance from a major thoroughfare to a destination location, and it could be a destination location by its own design.
 Of those three, the latter is probably the hardest to achieve because it usually entails a great deal of amenities for your guest to enjoy and a lot of costly marketing campaigns.

-For that reason, I’m going to focus on the other two options.
+For that reason, I’m going to focus on the other two real estate options.
 When your campground is located near a popular tourist location such as Yellowstone National Park, Mackinac Island, Michigan or many of the numerous amusement parks and attractions throughout the country, your RV park becomes a stopping off point to park your rig while you explore the surrounding area and its attractions.
 As such, It should be attractive to RVers, but it doesn’t necessarily mean that you have to add so many amenities to make it unprofitable to your venture as your park is not what they came to visit.
 As a rule, they’re not looking to spend hours in your pool, hot tub, or campground store.
 Instead, they’re more likely to spend much less time in your campground and much more time at the attraction they came to see in the first place.

 Many campgrounds are built to accommodate the traveler for short stays, and they are often located next to or a short distance away from a major highway.
 The purpose of these campgrounds is for people who are traveling to destination locations to be able to jump off the highway, set up camp for a day or two and then get right back on the road.
 Usually these types of RV parks offer limited amenities, while some others such as KOAs offer this convenience with a lot more amenities.